Avenues to Civic Action

 Interested in joining?

 The schedule above gives you a glimpse of the various topics we'll be discussing.
 These topics were chosen carefully by our staff to ensure that participants get a good overall idea of what it means to be a civically active, engaged and empowered young person with the skills to improve our systems and institutions.
 We explore ways youth can make change through their own daily decisions and empower them to take even bigger steps towards their most ambitious social justice goals.

 Stay tuned by following us on our social media for updates on this program.

 Our Google Form Application is now live!
 It's first come, first serve, so don't procrastinate on getting it in!
 We'll admit up to forty high school students from the Sacramento area for the fall cohort.

 Once admitted, you'll receive a permission slip and a program agreement via email that you and your guardian/parent will sign.
-You'll also receive a prep packet with basic terms to review prior to the first virtual meeting which begins on September 26, 2020.
+You'll also receive a prep packet with basic terms to review prior to the first virtual meeting.

 ** If you're a young adult and interested in facilitating virtual meetings and supporting youth with their final project, go to our Opportunities page and apply to be a Program Instructor.